iAdamo/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 16. The eggs of the brood need to be an odd number Write a script that prints every other line from the input, starting with the first line..

+17. I'm an instant star.
+Just add water and stir.
+Write a shell script that adds the two numbers stored in the environment variables WATER and STIR and prints the result.

+WATER is in base water
+STIR is in base stir.
+The result should be in base bestchol